-Window seat ideas can come in all shapes and sizes.
-From spaces with extra storage, and a reading nook in a sunny spot to a cosy place to enjoy the view, they are endlessly charming.
+Window seat ideas are endlessly charming — from spaces with extra storage, and a reading nook in a sunny spot to a cosy place which frames the view.

-Working out the configuration and style for your individual home can be tricky so take a look before at some beautiful projects for inspiration, ideas and top tips to create the ultimate window seat.
+Working out the configuration and style of window seat for your individual home can be tricky so we've gathered our favourite ideas to spark your inspiration, with loads of ideas, top tips and advice to create the ultimate window seat in any property.

 First things first, the success of a good window seat is balanced on the view it frames.
 While it doesn't have to be of the garden, try to hone in a spot which will bring you back time and time again.

-If you're self-building or extending, make sure your architect/designer includes the window seat right from the initial stages of the design.
+If you're self-building or extending, make sure your architect/designer includes your favourite window seat idea right from the initial stages of the design.
 Try to avoid south-facing spots to limit glare and overheating from the sun and opt for slim sightlines to really make the most of the view.

 (MORE: Design Briefs)